emissary-ingress/emissary/tutorials/global-rate-limiting.md

 reading_time: 10 minutes
 technologies_used: Ambassador, Prometheus
 ---
+Imagine your website gets on the front page of Hacker News.
+Or, you've announced a major Black Friday sale.
+Generally, [ecommerce platforms generate 300% more sales on Black Friday](https://www.userreport.com/blog/e-commerce-exploit-increased-traffic-black-friday/).
+But if your database starts to fail under the increased load, the degraded performance can impact your conversion numbers.
+Or worse, your website can fail completely.
+To mitigate performance issues as quickly as possible while you work to scale your backend, you can use global rate limiting.

-Suppose we want to limit a certain subset of users to only 10 requests per minute for any requests through Ambassador.
+Suppose we want to limit users to only 10 requests per minute for any requests through Ambassador.
 We can configure a global rate limit that can rate limit based off a header that identifies this subset of users.
 Users with the header `x-limited-user: true` will be limited to 10 requests per minute.

 1. [Install Ambassador Pro](https://www.getambassador.io/user-guide/ambassador-pro-install/)